jeffmacinnes/pyneal/tests/testsNotes.md

 > pytest

+Or, to run in parallel (assuming you've installed pytest-xdist via pip):

+> pytest -n 2

 `pytest` will walk the directory structure and run every file it finds whose name starts with `test_`.
 Alternatively, you can run a *specific* test file by typing: